LLAMATOR-Core/llamator/docs/project_overview.md

 ## Unique Features

-* ️🗡 Support for custom attacks from the user
+* ️🗡 Support for custom attacks and datasets from the user
-* 👜 Large selection of attacks on RAG / Agent / Prompt in English and Russian
+* 👜 Large selection of attacks on LLMs, RAGs, Agents, VLMs in English and Russian
 * 🛡 Custom configuration of chat clients
 * 📊 History of attack requests and responses in Excel and CSV format
 * 📄 Test report document in DOCX format